 The intention for this building's design is to create flexible, multi-functional space that can accommodate fitness classes, athletics, community events, and specialty programs on the site of the current Community Center, just north of Sea Lion Aquatic Park.

-The next phase of exploration focuses on concept design guided by your feedback, including a public opinion survey that will be sent to registered voter households within the Lisle Park District.
-During this phase, we'll refine space needs, explore programming opportunities, and develop financial impact scenarios.
+The next phase of exploration focuses on concept design guided by your feedback, which includes three separate public information sessions and a public opinion survey that will be sent to registered voter households within the District.

 The Board of Park Commissioners adopted the Indoor Recreation Space Feasibility Study conducted by PROS Consulting to assist the board and staff in making informed, strategic decisions about indoor recreation space development.
 The study included community surveys, focus groups, market & trend research, and financial analysis.
 Based on the results of the study, the Park Board authorized gathering additional resident input on specific facility amenities and the level of financial support the community is willing to support to build a new indoor recreation facility.